-We started at the booth of our new parent company, I-5 Publishing, and it was a trip to see our name on their materials right next to our now-sister publication, Dog Fancy.
-We thought it was fitting to kick off the three-day affair by lounging with our booth babes a.k.a. the adoptable pups from Marley's Mutts, who helped promote I-5's latest pet pub, Rescue Me.
+We started at the booth of our new parent company, I-5 Publishing (now Lumina Media), and it was a trip to see our name on their materials right next to our now-sister publication, Dog Fancy.
+We thought it was fitting to kick off the three-day affair by lounging with our booth babes a.k.a. the adoptable pups from Marley’s Mutts, who helped promote our latest pet pub, Rescue Me.
 From there, we made our way through the seemingly endless aisles, getting lost just as often as we found ourselves enthralled (or weirded out) by the items on display.

 “Yak butter is the new coconut oil [of dog treats],” Lori remarked as we approached the Himalayan Dog Chew stand.
 A lot of products at the show had yak elements, but the most interesting was Yaky Charms, a bag of treats you microwave like popcorn for a minute and a half (and then cool before presenting to your dog).
 We only regret we didn’t snatch a sample to try at home.

 Also interesting is the RuffRoots dog chew you see below, also found at the Himalayan Dog Chew booth.
 I don’t know if my dog will enjoy gnawing on wood, but some are using it as a rawhide alternative.
 Thoughts?